logicmonitor/lm-powershell-module/Documentation/Export-LMDeviceData.md

 ```

 ### -DeviceHostName
-Specifies the host name of the device to export data for.
+The hostname of the device to export data from.
-This parameter is mutually exclusive with the DeviceId, DeviceDisplayName, DeviceGroupId, and DeviceGroupName parameters.
+This parameter is part of a mutually exclusive parameter set.

 ```yaml
 Type: String